Search reputation check

 Cleanup drag

-Removing indexed spam usually takes longer than spotting the first signal.
+Removing indexed unexpected content usually takes longer than spotting the first signal.

 Symptoms

-People usually search for an SEO spam checker after seeing strange search results, unknown pages indexed under their domain, or suspicious terms appearing in page source or sitemap URLs.
+People usually run a content check after seeing strange search results, unknown pages indexed under their own domain, or unexpected terms appearing in page source or sitemap URLs.

-Unexpected Japanese characters or terms like スーパーコピー, ブランド, 激安, 通販, 財布, or 時計 can appear in titles, text, or URLs.
+Unexpected non-brand language can appear in titles, text, or URLs.

 Hidden links and anchor text